 - 1.)
-Individuals currently on Unemployment; - 2.)
-Women, minorities, and/or rural Alaskans; - 3.)
+Individuals currently receiving Unemployment Insurance benefits; - 2.)
+Women, minorities, and/ or rural Alaskans; - 3.)
 Persons responsible for court-ordered child support payments; - 4.)
 Persons lacking skills or whose skills have been outdated by technological change; - 5.)
-Individuals whose annual earned income is less than the Alaska Annual Average Wage (\$33,032) as determined by the Alaska Department of Labor & Workforce Development.
+Individuals whose annual earned income is less than the Alaska Annual Average Wage (\$33,032) as determined by the Alaska Department of Labor and Workforce Development.